rebeccabibye/newsment/README.md

 https://github.com/redianmarku/Django-Twitter-Clone

 Note: currently editing/all changes at newsment-copy, django-twitter-clone is older version with a lot less changes.
+Most updated version (without chat feature) is in master branch!!
+Not this one

 Personal task list: